 Yellowstone has half of the world’s hydrothermal features.
-The park has the largest concentration of geysers.
-Old Faithful is the most famous.
-Yellowstone’s hot spots are all powered by heat from North America’s largest supervolcano, centered under the park.
+The park has the largest concentration of geysers, with Old Faithful its most famous.
+Yellowstone’s hot spots are all powered by heat from North America’s supervolcano, centered under the park.

 Yellowstone provides the rare opportunity to see wild animals in their natural environments.
 Grizzly bears, wolves, herds of bison and elk are often seen from the park road.
 Yellowstone’s Lamar Valley has been called the Serengeti of North America.

 The park has some of nature’s most stunning landscapes.
 Snowy mountain peaks of several ranges of the Rocky Mountains make a great backdrop for photos.
 See the Grand Canyon of the Yellowstone and its Lower Falls which are higher than famous Niagara Falls.